-In the 1980s, recreational boating took Gerhard Mattioli (born March 16, 1949 in Innsbruck) to the Netherlands.
+In the 1980s, recreational boating took Gerhard Mattioli (born March 16, 1949 in Innsbruck, Austria) to the Netherlands.
 He settled in Middelburg in the province of Zeeland in 1990.
 At first, Mattioli lived on board of the motor vessel Ilyas.
 He later moved to a single-family home.
-In 2001, he converted his home into the Buddhist Mahayana Centre and began calling himself Lama Kelsang Chöpel.
+In 2001, he converted his living into the Buddhist Mahayana Centre and began calling himself Lama Kelsang Chöpel.

 More than six years later, Mattioli’s followers intervened: ‘Witness reports show that Mattioli was engaged in serious and systematic manipulation, sexual abuse of multiple women (sometimes resulting in pregnancy), and other serious offenses’ (from a communiqué dated December 20, 2007).